840: New Music for Two Violins and/or Two Pianos

 doors 7.00pm / music 7:30pm

-Marc Sabat’s Three Chorales for Harry Partch, the earliest work in his catalogue, investigates just intonation through sonorities drawn from the subharmonic series, revealing subtle details in the play of noise, resonance, and pure tone.
+Marc Sabat’s Three Chorales for Harry Partch, the earliest work in his catalogue, investigated just intonation through sonorities drawn from the subharmonic series, revealing subtle details in the play of noise, resonance, and pure tone.

-Linda Catlin Smith’s Velvet explores the tactile and sensual world of two pianos.
+Linda Catlin Smith’s Velvet explored the tactile and sensual world of two pianos.
 Its title reflects both the physical touch of keys and the aural textures produced, weaving a soundworld of colour, tone, and luminous resonance.

 Click here for the event poster